David310517/Automation/README.md

 - An Excel inventory to pass to deployment teams
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 SD-WAN Migration GUI Tool

-A modern PySide6-based GUI application for network engineers to automate the extraction, mapping, and organization of WAN circuit data for SD-WAN migrations.
+A modern PySide6-based GUI application continuation of the Circuit information Tool for network engineers to automate the extraction, mapping, and organization of WAN circuit data for SD-WAN migrations.
 Designed to work with output from the Circuit Info Collector tool as part of a seamless migration workflow.

 Features